Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 </div>

 In contrast, standards-based grading is only interested in your understanding of the material at the end of the course.
 This means that only your highest level of demonstrated proficiency is tallied.
 Functionally this means that only your best score is kept; all others are effectively forgotten.
 This allows you to safely engage with complicated topics early on, and have opportunities to show improvement without penalization.
-This also means if you master a concept early on, you do not need to worry about it for the remainder of the course.
+This also means if you understand a concept early on, you do not need to worry about it for the remainder of the course.

 <div class="columns">